‘Vendetta’ or misconduct? Despite allegations, assistant to stay in Fayette prosecutor’s office

 In court records, Cherry said charges were dropped in 2013 after she agreed to step down from the city council and agreed not to run for city council or the mayor’s office in the future.
 (Cherry later sued the city, Pryor and other parties for malicious prosecution, according to federal court records.
 She received a settlement of $150,000 in 2017 and the case was dismissed, according to the Kentucky New Era.)

-In 2016, Miller of the FBI investigated how the charges against Cherry arose, according to the latest Christian County grand jury report.
+In 2016, Miller of the FBI investigated how the charges against Cherry arose and whether or not Alexander or Pryor lied to get Cherry charged, according to the latest Christian County grand jury report.

 The Christian grand jury report said that in April 2017, Miller interviewed Pryor about the Cherry case.
 She told Miller she would not go forward with a criminal case against Alexander since the officer’s 2012 grand jury statements were more than 12 months old and that no perjury charge could be brought outside the 12-month period, the report said.